What is A/B Testing?

 Google AdWords is the ultimate tool for A/B testing – it was made for it!
 You can create any number of advert variations and measure their success with Google Analytics.
 For example, if your business is CRM systems you might test the following advert titles:

-- CRM made simple
+- Simple CRM Software

 - CRM Free Trial

 You might also test different landing pages on your website with the same advert to see how that impacts upon your results.
-You can then set up campaigns between AdWords and Google Analytics to accurately record your click-throughs, sign-ups and sales by determining the page a customer needs to get to for the transaction to be qualified.
+You can then set up campaigns between Google Adwords and Google Analytics to accurately record your click-throughs, sign-ups and sales by determining the page a customer needs to get to for the transaction to be qualified.

 The campaign should run over a set period of time, say 7 days, with these advert variations delivered in equal numbers at the same time of day.
 You might also use a test to see which day of the week or time of day works best for your target audience.